atman-33/computing-atman-material/apps/server/src/assets/posts/47-angular-prismjs-example/index.md

 categories: Angular
 ---

-Here is how to apply Prism.js to your code in Angular.
+Here is how to apply prismjs to your code in Angular.
-By following this method, you will be able to apply Prism.js to HTML stored in a database and display it on an Angular page.
+By following this method, you will be able to apply prismjs to HTML stored in a database and display it on an Angular page.

 # angular-prismjs-example